 With the continuous effect of the pandemic, the Group has implemented yield management efforts to cope up and to maximized cost savings.
-For the three-month period ending March 31, 2021, the Group was able to cut its total operating expenses by 9% amouting to P60.44 million.
+For the three-month period ending March 31, 2022, the Group's total operating expenses increased only by 10% or P137 million as compared to the same period last year.